jjfriedman/TA-Research/README.md

 The main file is BaseOpenAlexQuery.R.
 There is a similar, experimental file called CorrespondingInstitutionOpenAlexQuery.R.
 However, I do *NOT* recommend using this file other than as a comparison, because OpenAlex [corresponding author data](https://docs.openalex.org/api-entities/works/work-object/authorship-object#is_corresponding) is not reliable.

-The code should do this for you (lines 4-6), but you'll also need install 3 packages:
+The code should do this for you (lines 4-6), but you'll also need to install 3 packages:
 [openalexR](https://github.com/ropensci/openalexR)
 [tidayverse](https://tidyverse.org/)
 [openxlsx2](https://janmarvin.github.io/openxlsx2/)